Improve Medicare Beneficiaries’ Access to Clinical Social Work Services

-Although CSWs have the expertise and knowledge to provide quality care, they are currently unable to be reimbursed as independent Medicare Part B providers for mental health services delivered to beneficiaries receiving skilled nursing facility (SNF) services under Medicare Part A. This limits access to mental health care as well as continuity of care for Medicare beneficiaries who transfer from a setting where they receive mental health services from a CSW to a SNF, where they cannot receive such services.
-This can occur even if the beneficiary is moved within the same building, room, or bed.
+When SNF consolidated billing was implemented, psychiatrists’ and psychologists’ services were excluded from the Prospective Payment System (PPS), but clinical social worker services were not excluded.
+Thus, CSWs cannot be reimbursed as independent Medicare Part B providers for mental health services delivered to beneficiaries receiving skilled nursing facility (SNF) services under Medicare Part A. This restriction limits continuity of mental health care for Medicare beneficiaries who transfer from a setting where they receive mental health services from a CSW to a SNF, where they cannot receive such services from their provider of choice.
+Such care transitions can occur even if the beneficiary is moved within the same building and even if a beneficiary remains in the same bed.
+The reimbursement restriction also impedes access to mental health care for beneficiaries who are not receiving mental health services from a CSW prior to SNF admission, but for whom a mental health need is identified during the SNF stay.